Emilien-Foissotte/emilien-foissotte.github.io/content/posts/2024/05/streamlit-gas-stations/index.md

 In France 🇫🇷, we have public APIs exposing price of gas stations each day.
 However the website is very clunky and there is no way to store your favorite gas stations. 😭

-So each time I had to fullfill my gas tank, I had to grab price of surrounding stations.
+So each time I had to fullfill my gas tank, I had to grab price of surrounding stations, on a mobile UI unfriendly website.
 Not so efficient.. 😓

 A few years ago, as I was getting hands on Docker, my Raspberry Pi and Flask, I had the idea to expose a minimal web page with my own stations.
 The backend was efficient, but in no way evolutive. 💀

-Furthermore, my friends and relatives had no hability to enjoy the dashboard as there were no ability to add new stations, or add users.
+My friends and relatives had no hability to enjoy the dashboard as there were no ability to add new stations, or add users.
 I was that close to tell them to open a ticket on the project board, just a casual job habit 😇.
 I wasn't lacking of motivation or time to do it, but the codebase was way too monolithic to make a few evolution possible, at all.. 🫠